Belgian ship Godetia

-Godetia (A960) was a command and logistical support ship of the Belgian Naval Component, launched on 7 December 1965 at the Boelwerf in Temse and entered service on 2 June 1966.
+Godetia (A960) was a command and logistical support ship of the Belgian Navy, launched on 7 December 1965 at the Boelwerf in Temse and entered service on 2 June 1966.
 The patronage of Godetia was accepted by the city of Ostend.
 She was the first of two support ships acquired to replace World War II-era ships.
-Used primarily to provide logistic support to Belgium's fleet of minesweepers, Godetia has also seen service as a training ship, royal yacht and fisheries protection.
-The vessel has served with NATO's Standing NATO Mine Countermeasures Group 1 in the Baltic and North seas.
+Used primarily to provide logistic support to Belgium's fleet of minesweepers, Godetia also saw service as a training ship, royal yacht and fisheries protection vessel.
+The vessel served with NATO's Standing NATO Mine Countermeasures Group 1 in the Baltic and North seas.
 In June 2021, Godetia was taken out of service.
+In 2021 the ship was delivered to demolition yard.

 Description

 Godetia was designed as a command and logistical support ship and measured 301 ft long overall and 289 ft at the waterline, with a beam of 46 ft and a draught of 11 ft 5 in.
 The ship had a light displacement of 1700 LT and 2300 LT at full load.
 The ship was powered by four ACEC-MAN diesel engines turning two shafts with controllable pitch propellers creating 5400 bhp.
 Godetia had a maximum speed of 19 kn and a range of 6000 nmi at 15 kn.

 The ship was initially armed with two twin-mounted Bofors 40 mm guns located fore and aft.
 Godetia had a complement of 100 with accommodation for an additional 35 personnel.
 The vessel has a large central hold serviced by a single crane.
-The ship was equipped with royal apartments for the monarch of Belgium.
+It was equipped with royal apartments for the monarch of Belgium.
 The ship has passive tank stabilisation and closed-circuit ventilation.
 It could accommodate oceanographic research personnel and had laboratory space.